timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 ## Ingest data from CSV files

-We have 3 separate CSV files for game, player, and play tables.
+We have three separate CSV files for game, player, and play tables.
 For the tracking table, you will need to import data from 17 CSV files (1 file for each week in the season).

 Let's use a Python script that utilizes psycopg2's `copy_expert` function to ingest the data: